Dan-Matthews-23/local-legends/README.md

 #### Footer

 At this stage, the footer holds external links so that the user can find the project or author on GitHub, Facebook, X and Linked In.
-I do intend to make changes to the colour and size of the icons at a later date.

 Footer: ![Footer](/local_legends/static/images/design-stages/stage-two-design-d.png)